GK-Hynes/Key-Sequence-Detection/README.md

 One alternative is to show a gif when the secret code is entered.

-Here the logo, keycode and gif are selected.
-Then a function, `replaceLogo`, is run which, by adding classes of hidden and active respectively, sets the standard logo and keycode to `display: none;` and the secret gif to `display: block;`
+Here the logo, keycode and (initially hidden) gif are selected.
+Then a function, `replaceLogo`, is run.
+This function adds classes of hidden to the standard logo and keycode and active to the secret gif, which sets the standard logo and keycode to `display: none;` and the secret gif to `display: block;`